Sea ice nurtures polar food webs

 “We are looking forward to seeing some interesting contrasts in the composition and biogeochemistry of the atmospheric gases and particles in relation to wind direction and seasons at Penlee.
 The great advantage of a time-series is the more data we collect, the more we start to see interesting and significant features that occur during the year.
 Already this year, we have sampled Saharan dust events, ship plumes, urban smog events and the spring bloom in the western English Channel!"
 (Simon U).

 Alan Tappin and Geoff Millward contributed a review of chemical contamination of the English Channel to a Special Edition of Marine Pollution Bulletin on The English Channel and it’s catchments: Status and Responses to Contaminants.

 BEACh researcher Dr Simon Ussher presented at the 20th celebration conference of Atlantic Meridional Transect (AMT) Research held at Plymouth Marine Laboratories between 23 June - 25 June 2015.
 Simon's talk was entitled 'Impact of atmospheric deposition on the contrasting iron biogeochemistry of the North and South Atlantic Ocean'.

 Congratulations to Kate Schofield for her recent PhD success.
 The title of her research being 'A biogeochemical study of nutrient dynamics in artificial soils'.

-Plymouth University Marine Institute asks 'How clean is Plymouth's water?'
+University of Plymouth Marine Institute asks 'How clean is Plymouth's water?'

 On 12 November 2015, BEACh member Sean Comber presented data on water and sediment quality of the Tamar Estuary and Plymouth Sound, discussing recent undergraduate, MSc and PhD research outputs associated with the speciation and bioavailability of metals.